exercism/docs/anatomy/track-tooling/test-runners/interface.md

-# The Interface
+# The Test Runner Interface

-Test runners have the single responsibility of taking a solution, running all tests and returning a standardised output.
+Test Runners have the single responsibility of taking a solution, running all tests and returning a standardised output.
 All interactions with the Exercism website are handled automatically and are not part of this specification.

 ## Execution

-- A test runner should provide an executable script.
+- A Test Runner should provide an executable script.
 You can find more information in the [docker.md](./docker.md) file.
 - The script will receive three parameters:
   - The slug of the exercise (e.g. `two-fer`).
   - A path to an input directory (with a trailing slash) containing the submitted solution file(s) and any other exercise file(s).
 This directory should be considered as read-only.
 It's technically possible to write into it but it's better to use `/tmp` for temporary files (e.g. for compiling sources).